 More on Goerges...

-Coached by Sebastian Sachs, previously with Michael Geserer ...
-Father is Klaus, mother is Inge (both work in an insurance office); older sister is Maike ...
+Coached by Raemon Sluiter ...
+Previously coached by Jens Gerlach, Sebastian Sachs and Michael Geserer ...
+Father is Klaus, Mother is Inge (both are now retired); older sister is Maike ...
 Began playing tennis at age 6 ...
-Favorite surfaces are hard and clay ...
-Inspired by Martina Hingis ...
-Favorite tournament is Australian Open; really likes to visit Melbourne ...
-Favorite singer is Michael Jackson ...
-Favorite actors are Hugh Grant and Liam Neeson; favorite TV shows are daily soap operas on German TV, especially on RTL (a TV channel in Germany) ...
-Career goal in tennis is to get better and better, step by step.
+Favorite surfaces are hard and grass (Wimbledon 2018) ...
+Inspired by Martina Hingis and Steffi Graff ...
+Favorite tournament is The Australian Open; really likes to visit Melbourne ...
+Favorite singer is Ed Sheeran ...
+Favorite actors are Hugh Grant and Liam Neeson; Favorite TV shows are daily soap operas on German TV, especially on RTL (a TV channel in Germany) ...
+Career goal in tennis is to get better everyday on the practice court and match court.